arborchat/arborchat/getting-started.md

 - Windows: Choose the one with `windows_x86_64` in the name
 - Linux: Choose the one with `Linux_x86_64` in the name (unless you're on a different architecture like a raspberry pi)

-Once you have the file, double-click it to extract the archive.
-You should be left with a folder that contains an exectuable file called `wisteria` (`wisteria.exe` on Windows).
+Once you have the file, unpack the archive.
+This can generally be accomplished by double-clicking it in your file manager.
+You should be left with a folder that contains an executable file called `wisteria` (`wisteria.exe` on Windows).

-Move that exectuable file wherever you'd like.
+Move that executable file wherever you'd like.
 You just need to remember where so that you can navigate there in a terminal later on.

 ## Create your account